Sooty's Amazing Adventures: Other characters

 Katarina (voiced by Jimmy Hibbert) - A well spoken Persian cat who does not believe any of the gang's adventures down the trapdoor.
 She wears a pink velvet coat and a pink fedora with a feather on the top.

 Captain Fogbound (voiced by Rob Rackstraw) - A ginger cat who pilots a hot air balloon and is courting Katarina.
 He wears an aviator hat, a dark green leather coat and a pair of brown gloves.

 Cousin McScampi (voiced by Jimmy Hibbert) - Scampi's Scottish cousin, who is even worse at bagpipe playing than Scampi is, and wants to find the Loch Ness Monster.

 The Aliens (voiced by Rob Rackstraw and Jimmy Hibbert) - Two aliens from the planet Alpha Romeo who become friends with the gang after Sooty saves their spaceship from crashing into the theatre.

 Morris the Mouse (voiced by Rob Rackstraw) - A male mouse who lives in the skirting boards of the attic that Sooty and the gang live in.
 He formerly lived behind the skirting boards of the stage, where he had hibernated since the Victorian era, and woke up because he was hungry for some cheese.
 He is normally very shy, but he sometimes comes along on the gang's adventures.
 Morris is not to be confused with the field mouse character with the same name from Muffin The Mule.

 Sir Ray Fanshawe (voiced by Rob Rackstraw) - The former owner of the Fanshawe Theatre, who was buried alive underneath a mountain of sausages.
 He wears a purple fedora with a feather on the top, a Shakespearean ruff, and a purple Elizabethan shirt.

 Captain Neecap (voiced by Jimmy Hibbert) - A villainous Frenchman who owns both a submarine and a drilling machine.
-He is often hatching schemes to kidnap Sooty and the gang.
+He is often hatching schemes to capture Sooty and the gang.